Comma0517/KnightVision_AI/README.md

 ![steps](./assets/steps.png)

-In this KnightVision AI we'll use Streamlit which is an amazingly simple to use framework to create front-end web applications.
+In this Francine AI we'll use Streamlit which is an amazingly simple to use framework to create front-end web applications.

 To get this application started locally you'll need to install the streamlit dependency as follows:
 ```bash